kaii-lb/YAMFsquared/README.md

 - Grab the latest APK from the [releases section](https://github.com/kaii-lb/YAMFsquared/releases)
 - Install it
 - Enable module in LSPosed
+- Go to Accessibility Settings and enable YAMF^2 accessibility service
 - Reboot

 ## "API"